lacsed/security-testbed/index.md

 # A Security Testbed for a Networked DES Control System

-The contents of this repository are related to the submitted paper to the [16th Workshop on Discrete-Event Systems](https://www.ifac-control.org/conferences/discrete-event-systems-16th-wodes-2022).
+The contents of this repository are related to the accepted paper in the [16th Workshop on Discrete-Event Systems](https://www.ifac-control.org/conferences/discrete-event-systems-16th-wodes-2022).

 ## Process